loxxy/fortunewheel/README.md

 Routes:

 - `http://localhost:5173/admin` – sign in with the password in `.env` and create a game by entering a slug (letters/numbers), picking a schedule (repeat every week/day/hour/minute or a single date/time), then pasting employee names.
-- `http://localhost:5173/<slug>` – kiosk UI for that game slug.
-Leave it open on the TV; it counts down and spins on schedule.
+- `http://localhost:5173/<slug>` – wheel UI for that game slug.
+Leave it open anywhere; it counts down and spins on schedule.

 > Until a game exists, the client shows “No game selected.”
 Create at least one slug in the admin panel first.